tcltk/tcl/doc/markdown/expr.md

 # Description

-Concatenates \fIarg\fRs, separated by a space, into an expression, and evaluates that expression, returning its value.
+Concatenates *arg*s, separated by a space, into an expression, and evaluates that expression, returning its value.
 The operators permitted in an expression include a subset of the operators permitted in C expressions.
 For those operators common to both Tcl and C, Tcl applies the same meaning and precedence as the corresponding C operators.
 The value of an expression is often a numeric result, either an integer or a floating-point value, but may also be a non-numeric value.
 For example, the expression

 ```
 expr 8.2 + 6